 Judge Refuses To Reinstate Parler After Amazon Shut It Down

-A federal judge is refusing to restore the social media site Parler after Amazon kicked the company off of its web-hosting services over content seen as inciting violence.
+A federal judge has refused to restore the social media site Parler after Amazon kicked the company off of its Web-hosting services over content seen as inciting violence.

 The decision is a blow to Parler, an upstart that has won over Trump loyalists for its relatively hands-off approach to moderating content.
 The company sued Amazon over its ban, demanding reinstatement.